-Following the success of the CREST Star activities in British Science Week and the follow-up competitions over the previous 3 years in 2016 the Horners sponsored a polymer / plastics competition in the science quiz.
+Following the success of the CREST Star activities in British Science Week and the follow-up competitions over previous years, the Horners sponsor a polymer / plastics competition in the science quiz.

-In 2017 the Horners have sponsored a project in BSA’s Demo Day which is an annual campaign during British Science Week (10 – 19 March 2017) that aims to inspire school teachers and technicians to explore new concepts, provoke discussions and generate excitement through running science demonstrations.
-The Horners’ project will for the first time be targeted at primary schools and as such supports our Science Opens Doors activities.
-Demo Day itself is scheduled for Thursday 16 March.
+In 2017 the Horners sponsored a project in BSA’s Demo Day which is an annual campaign during British Science Week (10 – 19 March 2017) that aims to inspire school teachers and technicians to explore new concepts, provoke discussions and generate excitement through running science demonstrations.
+The Horners’ project was for the first time targeted at primary schools and as such supports our Science Opens Doors activities.

-The first set of the activity packs have been published on the BSA website and the primary pack includes our activity “making a rubber ball” which is one of a number of activities suitable for a Demo Day demonstration.
-A second activity created by the Horners will be added nearer to the event.
+The first set of activity packs were published on the BSA website and the primary pack includes our activity “making a rubber ball” which is one of a number of activities suitable for a Demo Day demonstration.
 They can be viewed at www.britishscienceweek.org/plan-your-activities/activity-packs/

 Demo Day at Plumcroft

 Plumcroft Primary School; on the hill.
 There it is after 60 miles on the Southern M25.

 Hi to Bill, the Science Co-ordinator.
 Sign in electronically, no unflattering photograph this time.
 Noise from hundreds of happy children on a sun drenched lunchtime play ground.
 Plumcroft feels good and dynamic despite late Victorian architecture.